Frequently Asked Questions

 Learning music theory is fun, and knowledge of music theory is essential to reading, understanding and appreciating music.
 Students learn music theory and basic chords from their very first lessons in a hands-on way that is easy to understand.
 In the beginning, music theory is learned through simple exercises and through the songs students study each week.
 Theory books which complement the lesson books are also helpful.
 My favorite supplemental theory book is Fundamentals of Piano Theory by Keith Snell.

 Yes!
 Recitals and other performance opportunities give students a real confidence with their playing skills.
 Parents, family, and friends enjoy hearing all the students play.
-Informal group classes at the studio are offered three or four times a year to give students an opportunity to play for their peers in a relaxed fun environment.
+Informal get-togethers at the studio are offered three or four times a year to give students an opportunity to play for their peers in a relaxed fun environment.
 This gives them experience, encouragement and motivation for performing at the annual family recital held each June.

-Our last recital was held at Cunningham Piano Company in King of Prussia, where students played in a beautiful space on a top-quality piano.
 No student is required to participate in recitals.
 However, most students are eager to play for others and find performing to be a positive experience.

 Parental attendance at lessons and supervision of at-home practice has enormous benefits to both children and parents.
 Parental attendance helps children understand that learning to play the piano is valued and important to their parents, giving children greater incentive to learn and practice.

 By observing weekly lessons, parents know what and how their children are supposed to practice at home.
-Parents can learn to play some of the songs along with their children for their own enjoyment and to better assist with at-home practicParents can assist and encourage their children with at-home practice in many ways: scheduling a regular time for practice, making sure children practice everything in their assignment book (as well as simply exploring and having fun), listening to their children play (without criticism) and having informal concerts for family or friends.
+Parents can learn to play some of the songs along with their children for their own enjoyment and to better assist with at-home practice.
+Parents can assist and encourage their children with at-home practice in many ways: scheduling a regular time for practice, making sure children practice everything in their assignment book (as well as simply exploring and having fun), listening to their children play (without criticism) and having informal concerts for family or friends.
 For best results, parents need to supervise young children to some extent while they practice because young children will not practice effectively on their own.

 Yes!
 Many of the students at Hands Together Piano Studio are adults, some retired, some with full-time jobs.
 Most adults start as beginners.
 Some have taken lessons as children.
 Adult students currently range in age from mid 20's to 70's.
 It is fun and fulfilling to play the piano no matter what your age!